 This stands for ‘breast width diameter’.

-It’s a measurement that most plastic surgeons take of your chest to help select the right size and projection of implant for your body.
+It’s a measurement that most plastic surgeons take of your chest to help select the right size and projection of breast implant for your body.

 You can always try to take this measurement yourself (I tried before my first breast augmentation surgery using a ruler!) but it won't be very accurate.
 Your plastic surgeon will use special equipment (calipers) to make sure they get this measurement right.